arielsalminen/responsive-nav.js/README.md

 Changelog
 ======

+v0.5 (2013-03-06) - TinyNav2 now calculates the needed height for the navigation so you don't have to.
+Includes also bug fixes.

 v0.3 (2013-03-06) - Adds styles for the demo.
 You can now also [view the demo online](http://tinynav2.viljamis.com)

 v0.2 (2013-03-06) - Added aria-hidden on resize and toggle, thank you [@stowball](https://github.com/stowball)!